-Modern artificial turf generally features a synthetic fiber with an infill or sand or recycled rubber (aka “rubber crumb”), which leads to a much softer, gentler surface that is even and uniform.
+Modern artificial turf generally features a synthetic fiber with an infill, which leads to a much softer, gentler surface that is even and uniform.
 If you want to understand some of these technical terms in more detail please check out our list of 7 terms to know when buying artificial turf.

 A little bit of history

 The tufting process, which is the process of sewing synthetic polymers to backing, was invented in the early 1950s.
 These tufting machines now can produce a 15ft by 3ft section of artificial turf in a minute!

 – Judge Roy Hofheinz, A Key Player in the Design of the Houston Astrodome

 In the 60s, the Ford Foundation spurred the development of synthetic playing surfaces for urban spaces.
 The first of these surfaces was called Chemgrass, and was installed at a school in Providence, Rhode Island.
 The first professional use of the material saw use in the Astrodome in Huston, Texas, in 1966.
 That’s where the name AstroTurf comes from.

 3M (Minnesota Mining and Manufacturing) Company joined the party shortly after with its own version of AstroTurf called Tartan Turf, and with that, the artificial turf revolution was born.